-COVID Recovery ∙ Racial Equality ∙ Public Health
+Racial Equity ∙ COVID Recovery ∙ Public Health

 Racial Equity in Healthcare Delivery

 Well before COVID-19 hit, race-based health disparities in New York City were stark.
 Black women in New York are eight times more likely to die of pregnancy-related complications than white women, much higher than the national average.
-East New York and the South Bronx, two neighborhoods that are predominantly Black and Latinx, have among the highest rates of asthma in the City.
+22% of Black children and 15% of Latinx children in New York have asthma, compared to 4.2% among their white peers.
+For example, Mott Haven in the Bronx is known as "asthma alley".
+It is 97% Hispanic and Black and has an asthma hospitalization rate that is 21 times higher than other neighborhoods.
 These gross health disparities are the result of systemic injustices and the failure of our public health systems.
 On top of already-existing disparities in our City, the pandemic has taken a monstrous toll on communities of color in New York City, exposing the fragility of public health interventions to actually reduce disparities in health outcomes.

 Amend the New York City Charter to Make Ending Racial Health Disparities the Mandate of DOHMH